AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/IClassWithBaseClassReference_1/README.md

 IClassWithBaseClassReference&lt;T> Interface
 ============================================
-AutomationML 2.1 APIThis interface class is derived from [IClassWithBaseClassReference][1] and defines a generic interface using a type parameter to specify the type of the class to class relation.
+This interface class is derived from [IClassWithBaseClassReference][1] and defines a generic interface using a type parameter to specify the type of the class to class relation.
 A class to class relation is also referred to as an inheritance relation.

   **Namespace:**  [Aml.Engine.CAEX][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)